The B Movie Monsters Coloring Activity Book!

 The B Movie Monsters kept coming - this time "Coming Right At You!"

-via the spectacle of 3rd dimension - when an unwanted stranger's arrival
+via the spectacle of 3rd Dimension - when an unwanted stranger's arrival

 in a small town foreshadows the coming of even stranger visitors.